Alberto-12/interactive-rating-component/README.md

 ### Continued development

-I'm looking forward to learn more about css positioning techniques like grid.
+I'm looking forward to learn more about css positioning techniques like grid and also to implement the Javascript code.

 ### Useful resources